- slide 1 of 13

-Good conversational skills are an asset, and a person with this skill is more likely to achieve professional success.
-However, talking more than is necessary is a barrier to effective communication.
+Good conversational skills are an asset, and a person with these skills are more likely to achieve professional success.
+However, talking more than necessary is a barrier to effective communication.
 People hesitate to interact with a person who talks excessively without listening to them.
 They may also get bored, and excessive talking may be perceived as aggression.

 Try these tips to overcome this habit: